3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 * Renderer displays to window.
 * Renderer has model loader.
 * Renderer can load textures and interpolate texture coordinates.
+* Window can display rendering output in real time
 * [More functionality will be appended here]

 ### Development Diary :